netgroup-polito/KubernetesOnDesktop/README.md

 |->Example: ./cloudify firefox
 |->Example: ./cloudify -q 7 -t 10 -e firefox
 ```

-If not specified, the default ones are the following:

-* No encryption is used
-* Timeout: 60 seconds
-* Protocol: VNC
-* Quality: 4
-* Compression: 3

-Since not only audio redirection but also encryption are performed via SSH, the user need to accept the the Pod's ssh fingerprint in order to establish the connection.
-Moreover, if your ssh keys are protected by a password (as usually are), you are required to type it in order to perform port forwarding.

 If everything was correct, a vncviewer window rendering the application will appear.
 Interestingly, you now not only can play the remote audio, but also controlling it.